Lindlar: Cultural facilities

 Lindlar disposes of a great cultural centre (more than 800 places) in the regularly theatrical arrangement and music arrangements take place.
 Smaller arrangements help themselves of the council hall " old school " in Eichenhofstrasse.

-The municipality library Lindlar houses a great choice of books and is helped financially by a conveyor association, so that the lending is free so far.
+The municipality library Lindlar houses a choice of books and is helped financially by a conveyor association, so that the lending is free so far.

 Markets

 Regularly flea markets, art craftsman markets, farm markets take place in the Bergischen open-air museum as well as a Christmas fair.
 As a specific feature an old-timer market takes place in Lindlar - Schmitzhöhe.

 Museums

 From the place lies there not far the Bergische open-air museum Lindlar, it is accessible about the RB25 and the bus line 331 or the SB40 from Cologne or Lindlar.
 Besides, in Lindlar-Altenrath there is a curiosity museum.

 Places of interest

 The municipality marks itself "tourism municipality" (resort and leisure place).
 The historical local cores of Lindlar, Hohkeppel and Linde are worth seeing.
 In addition, one sees with the walking on the extensive footpath net often one of the road crosses and also many smaller chapels.